 Alan Martin is a partner in the Finance and Bankruptcy Practice Group and Co-leader of the firm’s Bankruptcy Litigation Team.
 He specializes in commercial finance law, corporate restructuring, asset acquisition and disposition, bankruptcy, workouts, enforcement of creditors rights and remedies, and related commercial litigation.

 Areas of Practice

 Alan's expertise includes extensive work in bankruptcy and state courts, as well as structured finance documentation in domestic and international matters.
 He also represents insurers, special servicers, creditors committees, secured and unsecured creditors, trustees, landlords, federal receivers, equipment lessors and debtors, along with various parties in municipal restructurings.
-Alan's experience includes knowledge of the commercial real estate, healthcare, food and beverage, retail, manufacturing, hospitality, and recreation industries.
+Alan's experience includes knowledge of the commercial real estate, healthcare, food and beverage, retail, manufacturing, hospitality, insurance and recreation industries.